workingDog/nendohakari/README.md

 The rightmost button is the **share** button.
 Pressing this button brings up the typical **share** functions.
 From these, you can select printing, saving and sharing the **Nendo Hakari** document as a pdf file.
-The document includes the drawings and the results pages.
+This document includes the drawings and the results pages.

 # Nendo Hakari assist